RAzaALy/RAzaALy/README.md

 ## Summary

-I'm a creative, collaborator and leverage my experience as a Specialist Javascript Developer and concentrate on elegant design and creating innovative and user-friendly web applications.
-Experienced React Developer with a proven track record of designing and implementing robust, scalable, high-performance web applications.
+With more than five years of expertise in Web, I'm a creative, collaborator and leverage my experience as a Specialist React Developer with a strong focus on React and Next JS.
+Skilled React Developer with a proven track record of designing and implementing robust, scalable, high-performance web applications.
 I have a solid understanding of JavaScript and its modern frameworks, specializing in React and its ecosystem.
-With a strong emphasis on clean and efficient code, I strive to deliver high-quality software solutions that meet client requirements.
+With a strong emphasis on clean and efficient code, I strive to deliver high-quality software solutions that meet client and product requirements.

-My areas of expertise include developing responsive user interfaces, integrating APIs, unit testing (Jest, Enzyme), debugging techniques, version control management, and improving application performance.
-To create smooth and simple user experiences, I prefer working with cross-functional teams that include designers and back-end developers.
-Part of my personal experience includes learning new things, getting socialized, and even taking the initiative.
+A part of my personal experience includes learning new things getting socialized and even more taking initiative.

 <br />